shijiansu/ntu-text-search-engine/README.md

 # How to Install and Start Up the Search Engine

 The executable application is: `ntu-text-search-engine.jar`.
-The .jar file you can find it under `SourceCode` folder (as required by the assignment).
+The .jar file you can find it under `Executable` folder (as required by the assignment).

 There is no need to compile or re-package the `.jar` from the source code.